KeyofBlueS/kfrgb/README.md

 `# kfrgb --ram 61 --bus 0 --brightness 70 --nowarn`

-set a yellow color to ram 0x61 on i2c-bus 0 (in this case the option --blue 0 can be omited)
+set a yellow color to ram 0x61 on i2c-bus 0 (in this case the option --blue 0 can be omitted)

 `# kfrgb --ram 61 --bus 0 --red 255 --green 255`